WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/rwot-primer.md

 ### Finishing Your Paper

-For many first-time participants, this is the intimidating part: you produce a final paper and upload it to the GitHub archive.
+For many first-time participants, this is the intimidating part: you produce a final draft of your paper and upload it to the GitHub archive.
 And, we definitely want you to upload the final state of your paper to GitHub, whatever it might be.
 To do so, upload an MD version of your paper using a Pull Request (PR).
 If you've been using Google Docs, you can convert your file to MD using [pandoc](https://pandoc.org/) or certain programs that you can link into your Google Docs files.
 Please do this even if you are planning to continue work in Google Docs later; the object is to upload your paper's status at the end of the workshop.

 We don't expect your final-day commit to be a fully polished paper, and it may not even be fully written.
 (In fact, as much as we talk about finalizing papers at the workshop, the truth is that a minority have had complete text by the final day of our workshop, and almost none have had complete and polished text.)
 Think of your paper as being "feature-complete" by the end of the workshop, but not necessarily even an "alpha" release.
 You definitely should know what the paper is going to say and how it's going to say it.
 You should have a complete outline of the paper.
 Most importantly, you should have everyone's collaborative contributions in place, recording all the creativity and inspiration from the workshop.
 That's the _minimum_ state that we suggest for your paper by "pencils down" on Day Four.